StrangeBeeCorp/docs/docs/thehive/administration/authentication/oauth2.md

 7. Select the proxy settings you want to apply:

     * Default configuration
-    * Enabled: Enter:
-        * The type of protocol, either http or https
-        * The IP address or domain name of the proxy server
-        * The port number used by the proxy server
     * Disabled
+    * Enabled:
+        * Enter the type of protocol, either http or https
+        * Enter the IP address or domain name of the proxy server
+        * Enter the port number used by the proxy server

 8. Add a certificate.